ministryofjustice/aws-sharepoint-connector/README.md

 ### Run locally (CLI)

 The package defines a script entrypoint named `connector`.
-Define the required variables in a `.env` file or pass (the non secret ones) in as arguments.
+Set all variables in a `.env` file.

 ```bash
 uv run connector